-Our community’s language gap may surprise you.
+DuPage County’s language gap may surprise you.

-These are your neighbors in need.
+We work with your neighbors in need.

 Literacy DuPage learners are adult men and women of all ages, nationalities, and social backgrounds.
-They all live in the western suburbs of Chicago.
-They all have hopes and dreams—to be self-sufficient individuals, productive employees, involved parents, connected neighbors, informed citizens.
+They all live in DuPage County.
+And they all have hopes and dreams—to be self-sufficient individuals, productive employees, involved parents, connected neighbors, and informed citizens.

-And they all struggle due to language barriers
+And they all struggle, due to language barriers.

-Generally, learners come to us with English literacy skills below ninth-grade level.
-Some are native English speakers, but most are immigrants.
-Our learner base consists of 35 first languages, with learners coming from 30 countries.
+Learners come to us with English language skills below ninth-grade level.
+Some are native English speakers, yet most are immigrants.
+Our learner base represents 39 first languages and 50 countries.

 Literacy DuPage is an alternative to classroom instruction.